codewithfaizan/codewithfaizan/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp; I am a coding enthusiast in the area of web development, web designing.
-Code for India Cohort A22  \
+Currently enrolled in Cohort A22 Code for India  \
-💻 &nbsp; I'm currently pursuing my 3rd year in Computer Science Engineering..\
+💻 &nbsp; I'm pursuing my 3rd year in Computer Science Engineering..\
 🎓&nbsp;  I am on the road to become a good programmer and work for an open source community. \
 🌱 &nbsp; I'm also interested in Cryptography.\
 ✉️ &nbsp; My email mohddfaizan@gmail.com \